Coronavirus infections pass 100,000 as outbreak wreaks financial havoc

 About 3.4% of confirmed cases of the new coronavirus - known as COVID-19 - have died, far above seasonal flu’s fatality rate of under 1%, the World Health Organization said this week.

-Singapore reported 13 new infections on Friday, its biggest daily jump, including a cabin crew member from Singapore Airlines (SIAL.SI).
+Singapore reported 13 new infections on Friday, its biggest daily jump, including a cabin crew member from Singapore Airlines.

 In the United States, the world’s economic powerhouse, at least 57 new cases of coronavirus were confirmed as the virus struck for the first time in Colorado, Maryland, Tennessee and Texas, as well as San Francisco in California.
 Some 230 people have been infected in total and 12 have died.

-Google (GOOGL.O), Facebook, Amazon (AMZN.O), and Microsoft (MSFT.O) advised employees in the Seattle area to work from home, after some caught the virus.
+Google, Facebook, Amazon, and Microsoft advised employees in the Seattle area to work from home, after some caught the virus.
 The companies’ work-from-home recommendation will affect more than 100,000 people in the area.

 The U.S. Senate on Thursday passed an $8.3 billion bill to combat the outbreak, joining a slew of countries including China and South Korea in bolstering their war chests.